Tata Harrier and Safari facelifts spotted undergoing high-altitude testing

 Tata Motors is working on the facelifted version of the Harrier and the Safari SUVs.
 Currently, both vehicles are being tested and they will be launched later this year.
 Recently, we spotted two test mules of both SUVs on the Leh-Srinagar highway.
 It seems like Tata Motors is doing high-altitude testing of the test mules.

-These tests have already been conducted with the 2.0-litre diesel engine that the Harrier and Safari are sold with currently.
+Having said that, the tests have already been conducted with the 2.0-litre diesel engine that the Harrier and Safari are sold with.
 So, there is a possibility that the manufacturer is testing the new petrol engine that they showcased at the Auto Expo 2023.

 The new engine will have a displacement of 1.5 litres and will get high-pressure gasoline direct injection technology.
 Apart from this, the engines are made up of aluminium which has helped in decreasing the weight and increasing the stiffness and they have been coupled with an advanced combustion system.